servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	There will be a catching away of living saints (1 Thess.
 4:16–17).
 	•	There will be a resurrection and change “in a moment” (1 Cor.
 15:51–52).
 	•	There will be a time when worship of the beast is enforced and refusal means death (Rev. 13:15–17).
-In the prophetic framework of this study, the rapture marks a transition in how worship operates on earth:
+In the prophetic framework, the rapture marks a transition in how worship operates on earth:
 	•	Before the rapture (Philadelphia & Laodicea era overlapped):
-	?
-Men are still called to repent and believe willingly.
+	◦	Men are still called to repent and believe willingly.
-	?
-The gospel is preached freely.
+	◦	The gospel is preached freely.
-	?
-Obedience and disobedience are still, in that sense, voluntary.
+	◦	Obedience and disobedience are still, in that sense, voluntary.
-	•	After the rapture (in the first half of the Tribulation):
+	•	After the rapture
-	?
-Revelation 13 shows a system where worship is coerced:
+	◦	Revelation 13 shows a system where worship is coerced:
-	?	“he causeth all, both small and great, rich and poor, free and bond, to receive a mark…” (Rev. 13:16) ?	“and cause that as many as would not worship the image of the beast should be killed.”
-(Rev. 13:15) ?
-Worship of the beast becomes a matter of compulsion under threat of death.
+	▪	“he causeth all, both small and great, rich and poor, free and bond, to receive a mark…” (Rev. 13:16) ▪	“and cause that as many as would not worship the image of the beast should be killed.”
+(Rev. 13:15) ◦	Worship of the beast becomes a matter of compulsion under threat of death.
 So in this structure:
 	•	The rapture ends the era of broad, voluntary gospel opportunity,
 	•	but it does not automatically mean that no more believers can be saved, or that the entire “body” reality of the Church is instantly terminated at that moment.
 The Bible presents the rapture as a catching away of saints and a deliverance from “the hour of temptation” (Rev. 3:10 for Philadelphia), but it does not explicitly state: “The Church age stops the instant the rapture happens.”
 That timing is a matter of prophetic arrangement and typology, not a direct quotation.

-2. THE CHURCH-AGE BODY CONTINUES INTO THE FIRST HALF OF THE TRIBULATION Within the prophetic framework of this book, the Church Age is understood as the entire span of the seven churches (Ephesus–Laodicea), including Laodicea’s unfinished story.
+2. THE CHURCH-AGE BODY CONTINUES INTO THE FIRST HALF OF THE TRIBULATION Within this prophetic framework, the Church Age is understood as the entire span of the seven churches (Ephesus–Laodicea), including Laodicea’s unfinished story.
 According to this structure:
-	•	Philadelphia represents the kept, ready remnant that is removed before the hour of temptation (Rev. 3:10).
+	•	Philadelphia represents the kept, ready remnant that is removed before the hour of temptation (Rev. 3:10 Malachi 3:17).
-	•	Laodicea represents the lukewarm, undecided, yet beloved portion of the elect who are left and then awaken under pressure.
+	•	Laodicea represents the lukewarm, undecided, yet beloved portion of the elect who are left and then awaken under pressure (Malachi 3:18).
 After the rapture, Scripture still shows:
-	1	Saints on earth who come to faith and are slain for Christ ?
-Revelation 20:4 — “…them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast…”
+	1	Saints on earth who come to faith and are slain for Christ ◦	Revelation 20:4 — “…them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast…”
-	?
-These are clearly believers after the beast system is active.
+	◦	These are clearly believers after the beast system is active.
-	2	Ongoing witness and preaching in the first half of the Tribulation ?
-Revelation 11:3 — “And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days…” (1,260 days = 3½ years).
+	2	Ongoing witness and preaching in the first half of the Tribulation ◦	Revelation 11:3 — “And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days…” (1,260 days = 3½ years).
-	?
-Their ministry overlaps the early part of the beast era.
+	◦	Their ministry overlaps the early part of the beast era.
 	3	Jerusalem remains central
-	?
-The holy city is trampled (Rev. 11:2).
+	◦	The holy city is trampled (Rev. 11:2).
-	?
-The witnesses lie dead in “the great city” (Rev. 11:8).
+	◦	The witnesses lie dead in “the great city” (Rev. 11:8).
-	?
-The focus has swung back toward Israel and Jerusalem, but believing witnesses are still present.
+	◦	The focus has swung back toward Israel and Jerusalem, but believing witnesses are still present.
 In the typology of this study:
 	•	Laodicea = the final daughter/church, still part of the wider “body” aspect of the Church Age,
 	•	Philadelphia = the portion removed in the rapture,
-	•	Laodicea = the portion awakened, chastened, and refined under Tribulation pressure.
+	•	Laodicea = the portion awakened, chastened, and refined under Tribulation pressure (1 Peter 4:17).
 Thus, while the rapture removes the ready church (Philadelphia), the Laodicean remnant continues into the first half of the Tribulation, coming to full obedience and sealing their testimony with martyrdom (linked with Rev. 13 and Rev. 20:4).
 So in this framework:
 	•	The Church-age body (understood as the seven-church structure) is still being dealt with by God during the first half of the Tribulation.